Tintia

 It is always wise to double-check with your local authorities for rules and regulations.

-Another tip is to own a window tint meter in your vehicle at all times in order to be sure that you are complying with state laws.
+Another tip is to own a window tint meter in your vehicle at all times to be sure that you are complying with state laws.

 FAQ's